willnode/blog/en/_posts/2018-06-17-nottorus-after-2-years.md

 In recent months, he drop Nottorus price from 250$ to 150$ and call it a day with no announcement at all, then drop it far lower to [100](https://forum.unity.com/threads/395750/page-22#post-3447509) US$ then [75](https://forum.unity.com/threads/395750/page-22#post-3456300) US$, before [shutting](https://forum.unity.com/threads/395750/page-22#post-3455919) down whole Nottorus website including its forum.

 That..
 Pisses..
 Everyone.
 People care support not price.
 Some even saying that the latest update (v2.0) is broken.
-Honestly, I just know these news few days ago when checking forums and it's pretty dishearting.
+Honestly, I just know these news few weeks ago when checking forums and it's pretty dishearting.
 However, I noticing one thing that's important...

-## The Latest Update contains source code
+## The Latest Update contains Source Code

 I say "what the \$\$\$\$".
 Yes, of course, at 75 US$ it's the lowest price of Nottorus that ever be offered.
 I immedially purchase it with revenues from TEXDraw sale last month (75$ is highest asset I bought, but it'll restore back when 2 people purchase TEXDraw probably in few weeks).
 I don't care with no support, atleast I got the source code.